-The objective of this step is to attribute the CROME Cells with the required LUCODE (only for cells used during supervised training) and radar values for the purposes of classification.
+The objective of this step is to attribute the CROME Cells with the required LUCODE (only for cells used during supervised training) and radar backscatter and multispectral surface reflectance values for the purposes of classification.
 It involves the following main processes:

-- a) Ground truth data points are filtered by applying a combination of simple attribute and spatial filtering using farm field polygons. - b) The Sentinel-1 GRD images are processed using the Sentinel Application Platform (more information available on SNAP homepage) software to transform the raw images into georeferenced and radiometrically corrected Sigma-0 (backscattering coefficient) images. - c) "Zonal Statistics" analysis is performed to calculate the weekly mean of VV, VH and VV/VH-ratio image values for the area covered by each CROME cell.
-Each CROME cell (32 million in total) is assigned a pair of triplet values i.e. mean VV, VH and VV/VH, and VV, VH, VV/VH standard deviation based on an England-wide weekly composite of scenes.
-Statistics were calculated of each polarization combinations (VV, VH and VV/VH) from suitable weekly mosaics radar scenes captured from January to September 2019.
+- a) Ground truth data points are filtered by applying a combination of simple attribute and spatial filtering using farm field polygons. - b) The Sentinel-1 GRD images are processed using the Sentinel Application Platform (more information available on SNAP homepage) software to transform the raw images into georeferenced and radiometrically corrected Sigma-0 (backscattering coefficient) images. - c) The Sentinel-2 L2A images are downloaded and mosaiced to cloud free composite. - d) Zonal Statistics analysis is performed to calculate the weekly mean of VV, VH and VV/VH-ratio image values for the area covered by each CROME cell.
+Each CROME cell (32 million in total) is assigned a pair of triplet values i.e. mean VV, VH and VV/VH, based on an England-wide weekly composite of scenes.
+Statistics were calculated of each polarization combinations

+(VV, VH and VV/VH) from suitable weekly mosaic radar scenes captured from January to September 2020.
 Weekly statistics allowed a common temporal reference axis for all cells because although satellite pass dates over cells are broadly predictable as per ESA guidance, i.e. within 5-10 days revisit, these still varied considerably across England thereby creating data gaps.

-d) Spatial overlap is tested between the selected ground truth subset points and all the CROME cell polygons to assign the known LUCODES to the training-CROME cell polygons.
+- e) Zonal statistics (mean) for Sentinel-2 L2A RGBNIR 10m are extracted only from one cloud-free mosaic due to persistent cloud cover. - f) Spatial overlap is tested between the selected ground truth subset points and all the CROME cell polygons to assign the known LUCODES to the training-CROME cell polygons.

-Classification rules were formulated based on the known LUCODES, established in step (d), and the monthly radar backscattering coefficient values derived in step (c) from the training CROME cells.
+Classification rules were formulated based on the known LUCODES, established in step (f), and the weekly radar backscattering coefficient values derived in step (d) and the surface reflectance values derived in step (e) from the training CROME cells.